Acropolis, Acropolis Museum and historic center, Private Walking Tour

-This full day tour takes you on a journey through the heart and soul of ancient Athenian life: the Acropolis and the Ancient Agora.
-Beginning at the newly reopened Acropolis Museum, our expert guide will take you through all there is to see in the center of classical Greece, some of the world’s most important ancient locales, and some of the best archaeological sites and museums in the entire world.
+This full day private Athens walking tour takes you on a journey through the heart and soul of ancient Athenian life: the Acropolis and the Ancient Agora.
+Beginning at the Acropolis Museum, your private licensed archeological guide will take you through all there is to see in the center of classical Greece, some of the world’s most important ancient locales, and some of the best archaeological sites and museums in the entire world.

 - Expert guide